 When a SOA composite application is invoked, a new composite instance is created.
 This instance is identified by a unique instance ID that displays in pages of Oracle Enterprise Manager Fusion Middleware Control Console.
-For example, Figure 1-6 shows instance IDs displaying for the AutoLoanComposite, CompositeTest, and EventMediatorDemo SOA composite applications in the Instances page of the SOA Infrastructure.
+For example, Figure 1-6 shows instance IDs displaying for SOA composite applications in the Instances page of the SOA Infrastructure.
 You can click these IDs to access more specific details about the state of SOA composite application instances.
 From the Instances page, you can also monitor the state of SOA composite application instances.